rcazzara/seldovia/_people/Logger_Jack_Hopkins_Plumas_County.md

 Alaska.
 Here, Cat skinner Maurice Olson of (Portola) Keddie poses with the Cat D-7 with a hydraulic dozer that my father named Tweety Bird.
-Swain Mountain c.
-1965.
+Swain Mountain c.Â 1965.

 Along with two logging arches hitched to the back of the D-7 Cats for lifting the ends of logs off the ground for ease in skidding, there was a new D-7 hydraulic bladed Caterpillar.
 This Cat was special and had a high tone to its engine when idling.
 Jack affectionately named it Tweety Bird.
-Tweety Bird became one of Jack’s favorite Caterpillars, and only one of his senior-most employees, Cat skinner Don Oberg was its operator.
+Tweety Bird became one of Jackâ€™s favorite Caterpillars, and only one of his senior-most employees, Cat skinner Don Oberg was its operator.

-Jack’s Northwest Model 6 loader with a Young heel boom and log grapples for loading logs onto logging trucks was the centerpiece and became the apple of his eye.
+Jackâ€™s Northwest Model 6 loader with a Young heel boom and log grapples for loading logs onto logging trucks was the centerpiece and became the apple of his eye.
 Not conforming to his tradition of naming each piece of equipment, Jack never gave this machine a name, instead referring to